pbjorklund/pbjorklundblog/content/posts/how-i-get-a-lot-of-work-done-as-a-busy-entrepreneur-and-father.md

 ### Quarterly planning
 Basically we start by looking a quarter into the future and see what we can do that will help us  **live more closely to our values**.

-I try to set quarterly OKRs (Objective and Key Results, see [okrs-do-they-work](okrs-do-they-work.md)).
+I try to set quarterly OKRs (Objective and Key Results, for more on that see ["OKRs - do they work?"](/posts/okrs-do-they-work)).
 These should be grounded in my values, trying to make progress on how well I can live up to them.

 #### Tools used
 - Quarterly planning checklist